-- Your track record: previous experience and artistic achievements, and the calibre of the work you usually do - The quality and outcomes of any previous projects that we've funded - Endorsement and support from the sector in which you work - Reviews and critical appraisals of your previous work

-- Evidence of thorough planning and clear aims and objectives - The quality of the creative professionals and other arts organisations who will work with you on the project - The appropriateness and strength of the partnerships in place to support the delivery of your project
+- Your track record: previous experience and artistic achievements, and the calibre of the work you usually do - The quality and outcomes of any previous projects that we've funded - Endorsement and support from the sector in which you work - Reviews and critical appraisals of your previous work - Evidence of thorough planning and clear aims and objectives - The quality of the creative professionals, training providers and other arts organisations who will work with you on the project - The appropriateness and strength of the partnerships in place to support the delivery of your project

-This section has three parts.
-We want to know about the creative idea or vision for your project, and the reasons behind the creative decisions you've taken so far.
 We also want you to tell us about your usual artistic work.
-Understanding more about your track record helps us judge whether the project you'd like to do is in keeping with your experience and achievements to date
+Understanding more about your track record helps us judge whether the project you'd like to do is in keeping with your experience and achievements to date.